ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/matrix_preprocessor.rst

 `Term-frequency matrices` are often used in machine learning and information retrieval algorithms.
 In these problems one typically has a set of documents and a list of words (the `dictionary`).
-A term-frequency matrix is constructed from the word list and the document set by counting the number of occurrences of each word in each document.
+A term-frequency matrix can be constructed from the dictionary and the document set by counting the number of occurrences of each word in each document.
 If the rows of the matrix index the words and the columns index the documents, then the matrix element at coordinates (r, c) represents the number